kevquirk/512kb.club/scripts/docs_site_size_rechecker.md

 ```
 _Note:_ In the middle of each line it takes about 30 seconds in wait-time to output the rest of the line.
 This is due to the time it takes to finish the GTmetrix scan

-This can be benifial to know if a site has a problem which can be used to check the site or remove it from the checking.
+This can be beneficial to know if a site has a problem that can be used to check the site or remove it from the checking.

 If everything goes right, you should get a table-like output which you can just paste into Github PR: